AsukaKirara/chat-exporter/README.md

 ## Authentication & Cloud Storage

 If you log in with your Supabase account, each export is also uploaded to an S3-compatible bucket named `chat-exports`.
-You can browse these uploads at [chat-history.example.com](https://chat-history.example.com).
+You can browse these uploads as chat records and manage purchases through `dashboard/index.html`.
+Payments are processed using Stripe checkout.

 ## Privacy